FDA Announces Major Revisions to the Nutrition and Supplement Facts Labels

 Below is a copy of the current Nutrition Facts box and the proposed Nutrition Facts box--

-Keller and Heckman LLP will be carefully reviewing these materials and will be preparing a detailed memorandum for distribution.
-We have decades of experience in the food labeling arena and were very involved with the development of the original Nutrition Labeling rules in the early 1990’s and in helping clients implement the final rules in 1993.
+Keller and Heckman LLP will carefully review these materials and prepare a detailed memorandum for distribution.
+We have decades of experience in the food labeling arena and were very involved with developing the original Nutrition Labeling rules in the early 1990s and helping clients implement the final rules in 1993.
 As such, we would be happy to discuss the ramification of these proposed rules with you and assist in drafting comments.
 Comments are due on June 2, 2014 (90 days from publication) unless an extension is granted, which is likely.